release-argus/Argus/README.md

 ## Building from source

-#### Prereqs
+### Prerequisites

-The backend of Argus is built with [Go](https://go.dev/) and the frontend with [React](https://reactjs.org/).
+The backend of Argus is built with [Go](https://go.dev/), and the frontend with [React](https://reactjs.org/).
 The React frontend is built and then [embedded](https://pkg.go.dev/embed) into the Go binary so that those web files can be served.

 - [Go 1.22+](https://go.dev/dl/)
 - [NodeJS 20](https://nodejs.org/en/download/)

-#### Go changes
+### Go changes

 To see the changes you've made by modifying any of the `.go` files, you must compile Argus.
 Run `make build` the first time to ensure the web components are available locally.
-Amy future builds that don't need the web-ui to be rebuilt can be done with `make go-build` (faster than `make build`).
+Any future builds that don't need the web-ui to be rebuilt can be done with `make go-build` (faster than `make build`).
 (Running either of these in the root dir will produce an `argus` binary)

-#### React changes
+### React changes

-To see the changes after modifying anything in `web/ui/react-app`, you must recompile both the Go backend as well as the React frontend.
+To see the changes after modifying anything in `web/ui/react-app`, you must recompile both the Go backend and the React frontend.
 This can be done by running `make build`.
 (Running this in the root dir will produce the `argus` binary)

 ## Getting started

-To get started with Argus, simply download the binary from the [releases page](https://github.com/release-argus/Argus/releases), and setup the config for that binary.
+To get started with Argus, simply download the binary from the [releases page](https://github.com/release-argus/Argus/releases), and set up the config for that binary.

 For further help, check out the [Getting Started](https://release-argus.io/docs/getting-started/) page on our website.

-#### Config formatting
+### Config formatting

 The config can be broken down into 5 key areas. ([Further help](https://release-argus.io/docs/config/))

 - [defaults](https://release-argus.io/docs/config/defaults/) - This is broken down into areas with defaults for [services](https://release-argus.io/docs/config/defaults/#service-portion), [notify](https://release-argus.io/docs/config/defaults/#notify-portion) and [webhooks](https://release-argus.io/docs/config/defaults/#webhook-portion).
 - [settings](https://release-argus.io/docs/config/settings/) - Settings for the Argus server.
 - [service](https://release-argus.io/docs/config/service/) - A dictionary mapping of all the services to monitor as well as what to notify when a new release is found.